patrickwhite256/hyde/README.md

 ##The Django interface

 Now featuring a super basic web interface in Django!
+Should it have been using Flask?
+Absolutely.
+Did I know about Flask before I was 80% done the Django part?
+No.
 It's pretty hideous, I'd welcome anyone who wants to make it prettier.
 I don't really mind it, so there's that.

 Running the Django server: